How to Install Claude Code on Ubuntu 26.04, 24.04 and 22.04

 claude --version

-The native installer also accepts a release target when you want the delayed stable channel or a pinned version:
+The native installer also accepts a release channel.
+Use stable when you want the delayed channel, or keep the default latest channel for the newest features.

 curl -fsSL https://claude.ai/install.sh | bash -s stable